rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 I tell you, you will never get out until you have paid the very last penny. ^1259

 There were some present at that very time who told him about the Galileans whose blood Pilate had mingled with their sacrifices. ^1301

 And he answered them, Do you think that these Galileans were worse sinners than all the other Galileans, because they suffered in this way? ^1302

 No, I tell you; but unless you repent, you will all likewise perish. ^1303

-Or those eighteen on whom the tower in Siloam fell and killed them : do you think that they were worse offenders than all the others who lived in Jerusalem? ^1304
+Or those eighteen on whom the tower in Siloam fell and killed them: do you think that they were worse offenders than all the others who lived in Jerusalem? ^1304

 No, I tell you; but unless you repent, you will all likewise perish. ^1305

-And he told this parable : A man had a fig tree planted in his vineyard, and he came seeking fruit on it and found none. ^1306
+And he told this parable: A man had a fig tree planted in his vineyard, and he came seeking fruit on it and found none. ^1306

-And he said to the vinedresser, Look, for three years now I have come seeking fruit on this fig tree, and I find none.
+And he said to the vinedresser, 'Look, for three years now I have come seeking fruit on this fig tree, and I find none.
 Cut it down.
-Why should it use up the ground? ^1307
+Why should it use up the ground?' ^1307

-And he answered him, Sir, let it alone this year also, until I dig around it and put on manure. ^1308
+And he answered him, 'Sir, let it alone this year also, until I dig around it and put on manure. ^1308

-Then if it should bear fruit next year, well and good; but if not, you can cut it down. ^1309
+Then if it should bear fruit next year, well and good; but if not, you can cut it down.' ^1309

 Now he was teaching in one of the synagogues on the Sabbath. ^1310

-And behold, there was a woman who had had a disabling spirit for eighteen years.
+And there was a woman who had had a disabling spirit for eighteen years.
 She was bent over and could not fully straighten herself. ^1311

 When Jesus saw her, he called her over and said to her, Woman, you are freed from your disability. ^1312